Music Glue

 Music Glue is a specialist e-commerce platform for the music business which allows artists to sell physical and digital music, merchandise, and event tickets in multiple currencies and languages direct-to-fan.
-The company is headquartered in London, with offices in New York and Sydney.
+The company is headquartered in London, with offices in New York, Sydney and Vancouver.

 History

 Music Glue was launched in 2007 by Mark Meharry, with the goal of allowing artists to sell their music directly to consumers.
 "Controlled filesharing" was introduced with the band Marillion.

 In 2013, Music Glue launched its direct-to-fan platform at the Great Escape Festival in Brighton, United Kingdom.
 By this time, Music Glue had worked with artists including Mumford and Sons, Gabrielle Aplin, Nina Nesbitt, Enter Shikari, Ben Howard, Ghostpoet.

 In July 2014, Music Glue became the primary ticket vendor for Gentlemen of the Road, a two-day festival in Lewes, Sussex.